Spike Owen: Playing career

-Coach
+Coaching career

 Owen was a coach of the Round Rock Express from 2002 to 2006 (as a Houston Astros affiliate) and again from 2011 to 2014 (as a Texas Rangers affiliate).
 He was the manager of the High Desert Mavericks, Class A-Advanced affiliate of the Texas Rangers in 2015, where he guided the team to a 78-62 record and a second-half South Division title in the California League.

 After the 2015 season, Owen was named to manage the Hickory Crawdads, a Class A affiliate of the Texas Rangers, however he was called up to the Rangers in February 2016 to serve as interim third base coach while third base coach Tony Beasley underwent chemotherapy treatment for cancer.

 Owen managed Hickory again in 2017.
 He managed the Down East Wood Ducks in 2018.
 The Rangers did not retain Owen after the 2018 season.

 Personal life

 Owen's older brother Dave played for the Chicago Cubs in 1984 and 1985.